 SECTION 2.7.
 Chaperones may not bring siblings of their child who is attending the trip.

 SECTION 2.8.
-Chaperones may not leave the group or venue at any time during the course of a field trip from departure from the school to arrival at the school after the trip.
+Chaperones may not leave the group or venue at any time during the course of a fieldtrip from departure from the school to arrival at the school after the trip.
 Chaperones and School staff are expected to participate in all activities planned as part of a field trip itinerary.

 SECTION 2.9.
-Chaperones may not drink alcoholic beverages, utilize illegal substances, smoke or chew tobacco, or use profanity at any time during the course of a field trip from departure from the school to arrival at the school after the trip.
+Chaperones may not drink alcoholic beverages, utilize illegal substances, smoke or chew tobacco, or use profanity at any time during the course of a fieldtrip from departure from the school to arrival at the school after the trip.
 Chaperones should refrain from socializing with other chaperones or School staff while supervising students.

 SECTION 2.10.
 Chaperones should ensure that all students remain seated on the bus and monitor student behavior on the bus.
 Students are expected to be quiet while in heavy traffic, when exiting/entering the interstate, or when crossing a railroad track.